 The research metrics and tools described on this guide help researchers to quantify some measures of the influence of their work.

-Classes - classes about searching, databases, citation management software and library resources.
+Classes – Learn about literature searching, databases, citation management tools, and other library resources.

-Instruction - request a group or one-on-one session with a librarian.
+Instruction – Request a group or one-on-one session with a librarian for research support or resource training.

-Purchase recommendation - suggest a book, journal or resource for the Library to purchase.
+Purchase Recommendation – Suggest a book, journal, or other resource for the library to consider adding to its collection.

 Rules of thumb: